-The concept of an air fryer almost sounds too good to be true: crispy fried chicken, empanadas, chips, and more, effortlessly whipped up at home—with a fraction of the greasiness or calories as the deep-fried versions we know and love.
+The concept of an air fryer almost sounds too good to be true: crispy fried chicken, golden brown empanadas, crunchy chips, and more, effortlessly whipped up at home—with a fraction of the greasiness or calories as the deep-fried versions we know and love.
 It’s no wonder orders spiked when many Americans were homebound in 2020—almost 2 million more fryers sold in a 13-week period compared to the year before.

 If you’re thinking of joining the masses, Meredith Laurence, author of Air Fry Everything! and cooking site Blue Jean Chef, recommends a jack-of-all-trades model.
 “Multi-function ovens with regular bake, convection bake, toast, broil, and rotisserie settings allow you to do more with one appliance, so it’s better value for your money and your countertop real estate.”
 Ahead find standout options to consider on your quest for the best air fryer, as vetted by pros.

 - Best Overall: Instant Pot Vortex Plus Air Fryer

 - Best Hybrid: Ninja Foodi Deluxe Pressure Cooker

 - Best Family Size: Instant Pot Omni Plus Air Fryer Toaster Oven Combo